 Focus theme requirements stipulate students take three courses in at least two different disciplines that emphasize the development of an appreciation of and sensitivity to differences between and among individuals in different economic, political, religious, cultural, ethnic, and social groups.

-Study of the U.S. and the American Experience
+Study of the U.S. and the American Experience [This theme is only available as a concentration]

 Study of the US and the American Experience provides students with the opportunity to explore the diversity of experiences and perspectives in the United States.
 Students will learn about the cultures, traditions, politics, domestic and international relations, and histories that have contributed to the shaping of the American experience.
 Selected courses should emphasize developing skills in effective writing, critical analysis, research, and the ability to think about problems in multiple ways using multiple theories and methods as they apply to study of the American experience.

-Focus theme requirements stipulate that students take three courses focusing on the cultures and histories of at least two different groups or counties.
+Theme requirements stipulate that students take three courses focusing on the cultures and histories of at least two different groups or counties.